Gardens, (Green) Squares, and Parks in Paris

 Square Marcel Bleustein Blanchet

-Tucked behind the Parvis de Sacré Coeur away from the eyes of the tourists is a quaint little green space, Square Marcel Bleustein Blanchet, formerly known as the Parc de la Turlure after a windmill that once stood in its place.
+Tucked behind the Parvis de Sacré Coeur, away from the eyes of tourists, is a quaint little green space, Square Marcel Bleustein Blanchet, formerly known as the Parc de la Turlure after a windmill that once stood there.
 It offers some unique views of the Sacré Coeur basilica.

-It has some wonderful wisterias that blossom in the summer and turn golden red in autumn, making it a magical backdrop for all your photos.
+It has some wonderful wisterias that blossom in summer and turn golden-red in autumn, making it a magical backdrop for all your photos.

 Address: 1 Rue de la Bonne